pafsmith/mag-site/README.md

 - [ ] Add ability for candidates to view interview slots
 - [x] Create contact form for candidates
 - [ ] Create functionality for contact form
+- [ ] Add a restriction for re-applying for the same job within a certain timeframe
+- [x] Add admin route validation using middleware